juju/docs/src/en/controllers-backup.md

 The `download-backup` command will fetch the backup specified from the environment and download it for local storage.
-The `<ID>` is the identifier for the backup, as shown in the output of the `create-backup` and `list-backups` commands.
+The `<ID>` is the identifier for the backup, as shown in the output of the `create-backup` and `backups` commands.
 If the `--filename` argument is used, the backup is downloaded to the current directory using the name from the argument.